skg-if/ext-tmpl/interoperability-framework/index.md

 # nav_exclude: true
 has_toc: false
 ---
-# Extended interoperability framework
+# (Ext) Interoperability framework

 {: .important }
 To prevent possible clashes with other extensions, each extension is assigned a unique prefix (e.g., the acronym you provided upon requesting an extension) that you need to prepend when defining new properties and relations for core entities.

 ## Core extensions
 As an example, this template extends these core entities:
-- [Research product] is extended by [Extended research product]
+- [Extended research product] extends the core [Research product].

 ## Extension-specific entities
-This extension introduces a [New entity].
+This template introduces a brand-new [Entity].

 ----
 [Extended research product]: {% link extension-template/interoperability-framework/core-extensions/ext-research-product.md %}
-[New entity]: {% link extension-template/interoperability-framework/extension-entities/ext-new-entity.md %}
+[Entity]: {% link extension-template/interoperability-framework/extension-entities/ext-entity.md %}
 [Research product]: {% link interoperability-framework/docs/research-product.md %}